aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/index.en.md

 The DynamoDB specialist will first create a summary file called `dynamodb_requirements.md`.
 This is like having an architect show you the summary of everything you've discussed before they start drawing the blueprints.

-**Important:** Read this file carefully!
+::alert[ **Important:** Read this file carefully!
 Sometimes AI can accidentally add requirements that were never discussed, or miss important details.
-This is your chance to catch any errors before they become part of the final design.
+This is your chance to catch any errors before they become part of the final design.]{type="info"}

 ![Start conversation](/static/images/modernizr/2/stage02-08.png)

 ## Your First Database Design

 Once you approve the requirements summary, Cline will create your actual DynamoDB data model.
 This is exciting - you're seeing your new database structure come to life!
+Cline has generated the new data model file `artifacts/stage-02/dynamodb_data_model.md` please open it and read it carefully.

 ![Start conversation](/static/images/modernizr/2/stage02-09.png)